 The ITI is carried out across six regions of the state.
 Each of the Institutional Partner Offices (IPOs) will hire , train, and oversee management of tutors for their respective regions.
 In addition to administering the entire intiative, Illinois State University will also serve as the Region IV IPO.
 More information can be found about all IPOs on the Illinois State Board of Education (ISBE) website.

 The following area school districts in Region IV that are participating in this initiative are listed below.
 Additional districts will be added as they formalize the partner process, so check back regularly.
 Districts agree to identify students who could benefit from tutoring, coordinate with tutors the IPO, help recruit area tutors.

 We are regularly accepting applications for a pool of tutor candidates that can be matched to students' needs and schedules.
 To be considered, tutors must be a high school graduate or equivalent and be willing to meet with students for three sessions per week for 8-14 week sessions.
 Tutors receive training that will allow them to plan for student success, track progress, and align with district curriculum and resources to support targeted student learning.
-Tutors may meet with students individually ($20/hour) or in small groups ($30/hour).
+Tutors will be paid $50/hour.

 Apply to be a tutor in grades 3-8: